-Good technology writing doesn’t come easily.
+Good technology writing doesn’t come easy.
 Not at first.

 Most people can usually produce simple, straightforward copy even if they’ve little experience.
 That’s the best place to start.

-After that, good technology writing boils down to understanding your subject matter and thinking clearly — then turning your thoughts into words.
+After that, good technology writing is about understanding your subject matter and clear thinking — then turning your thoughts into words.

-If you can do this in a logical fashion, the overall shape of your story will leader the reader through the key points.
+If you can do this in a logical way, the shape of your story will lead the reader through the key points.

 Start with simple technology writing